1

 write!(f, "{:?} -> {:?}", self.read_vars, self.write_vars)

-/// Parses a dependency graph as output by
+/// Parses a dependency graph as output by the `--info` option of both

 /// [lpreach](https://mcrl2.org/web/user_manual/tools/release/lpsreach.html) and

-/// [pbessolvesymbolic](https://mcrl2.org/web/user_manual/tools/release/pbessolvesymbolic.html)
+/// [pbessolvesymbolic](https://mcrl2.org/web/user_manual/tools/release/pbessolvesymbolic.html).

 pub fn parse_compacted_dependency_graph(input: &str) -> DependencyGraph {